ubern-mia/MIALab/docs/installation.rst

    - :bash:`activate mialab`

 #.
-Install PyTorch manually (PyTorch is a dependency of pymia, which unfortunately fails to install on Windows.
-Therefore, we install it manually instead of using the setup script.)

-   - :bash:`pip install torch==1.2.0+cpu torchvision==0.4.0+cpu -f https://download.pytorch.org/whl/torch_stable.html`

-#.
 Install all required packages for the MIALab

    - :bash:`cd /d \path\to\MIALab\repository`
-   - :bash:`pip install .` will install all required packages
+   - :bash:`pip install -r requirements.txt` will install all required packages

 #.
 Execute the hello world to verify the installation